contaware/py-docs-notes/README.md

 Python is **case-sensitive**.
 Comments start at `#` and end with the line, there are no multi-line comments.
 Python programmers usually use snake case (lowercase with words separated by underscores).
 Semicolons can be used to separate statements on the same line, but are not required to terminate statements.

 Code blocks are always preceded by a colon on the previous line.
 You should be aware that the amount of spaces (or tabs) used for indenting code blocks is up to the user, as long as it is consistent throughout the script.
 Most style guides recommend to indent code blocks by four spaces instead of a tab (never mix tabs with spaces).
-Spaces within lines do not matter.

 It's possible to continue expressions on the next line if within parentheses.
 Also lists can span multiple lines.

 ## Variables, immutability and mutability

-In Python there are only objects.
-The object type is dynamic and determined at runtime.

-Variable names are labels assigned to objects.
+In Python all variables are objects, and the variable names are labels assigned to objects.
 Assigning variables is just like giving a new nickname, in `foo = bar = baz = 3` the variable names are just labels for the same object.

+Thanks to destructuring it's possible to multiple assign variables on one line like `x, y = 5, 11`.

+The variable types are dynamic and determined at runtime.
+The objects are subdivide into two categories:

-1. Immutable are objects whose internal state/values can't be changed or altered (the object's methods return a new object):
+1. Immutable are objects whose internal state/values can't be changed or altered:

    ```
-   int, float, bool, str, tuple, complex
+   NoneType, int, float, bool, str, tuple, complex
    ```

 2. Mutable are objects whose internal state/values can be changed after creation: